robertpp/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-release-note.md

 Resolved Issues:

-- Fixed an issue  where app was not functional after pressing back key on paired remote with some Logi devices.
+- Fixed an issue where app wasn't functional after pressing back key on paired remote with some Logi devices.
-- Resolved an issue where local HDMI ingest sharing indicator status was not synced between display and console.
+- Resolved an issue where local HDMI ingest sharing indicator status wasn't synced between display and console.
-- Fixed an issue where Custom background resets to default
+- Fixed an issue where Custom background resets to default.

 ### 1449/1.0.96.2025020302 (February 2025)